Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 $ NLS_LANG=German_Germany.WE8BS2000 $ export NLS_LANG

-ORAENV file which you created in the BS2000 file system.
-In this case, you must create a file
+ORAENV file that you created in the BS2000 file system.
+Create a file with the name

-$ORACLE_HOME/dbs that describes the location and name of the
+$ORACLE_HOME/dbs directory describing the location and name of the

 Let us assume that you want to use the